Assessments & Pass Requirements

 Reports

-Reports with alpha-numeric BAW (Behaviour, Attitude, Work) ratings are prepared each term and made available to parents via the Parent Portal of the school administration programme, usually on the last day of term.
-Please make sure that you receive the reports and the accompanying material.
-In recent years the Parents’ Evenings have been held at the start of the new term.
-These are opportunities to meet the staff and discuss your child.
+Reports with alpha-numeric BAW (Behaviour, Attitude, Work) ratings are prepared each term and accessible to parents via the Edana app or the Parent Portal of the school administration program, typically on the last day of term.
+Ensure receipt of reports and accompanying materials.
+Parents’ Evenings are held at the start of the new term, providing opportunities to meet staff and discuss your child.